All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

-TB-500's primary mechanism involves actin regulation, a protein essential for cell structure and movement.
+TB-500's primary mechanism involves actin regulation, a protein important for cell structure and movement.
 By promoting actin polymerization, TB-500 enhances cell migration to injury sites, accelerates tissue repair, and supports the formation of new blood vessels.

 Clinical Evidence